Clearwater in Pinellas County, Florida — The American South (South Atlantic)

 Erected 1988 by The Clearwater Historical Society in cooperation with the Department of State.
 (Marker Number F-318.)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Old Pinellas County Courthouse (approx. 0.3 miles away); South Ward School Site (approx. half a mile away); The Seminole Bridge (approx. 0.7 miles away); Harbor Oaks Historic District (approx. 0.7 miles away); Clearwater Athletic Field (approx. 0.7 miles away); Magnolia Drive Dock (approx. 0.9 miles away); First Public School (approx. 2.4 miles away); The Dunedin LVT, Landing Vehicle Tracked (approx. 2.7 miles away).
+At least 8 other markers are within walking distance of this marker.
+The Old Pinellas County Courthouse (approx. 0.3 miles away); South Ward School Site (approx. half a mile away); The Seminole Bridge (approx. 0.7 miles away); Harbor Oaks Historic District (approx. 0.7 miles away); Clearwater Athletic Field (approx. 0.7 miles away); Jack Russell Memorial Stadium (approx. 0.7 miles away); Fort Harrison (approx. 0.7 miles away); Magnolia Drive Dock (approx. 0.9 miles away).
 Touch for a list and map of all markers in Clearwater.

 More about this marker.
 The marker is capped with the Great Seal of the State of Florida.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 15, 2011, by Glenn Sheffield of Tampa, Florida.
-This page has been viewed 641 times since then and 24 times this year.
+It was originally submitted on July 15, 2011, by Glenn Sheffield of Tampa, Florida.
+This page has been viewed 968 times since then and 146 times this year.
 Photos: 1, 2, 3. submitted on July 15, 2011, by Glenn Sheffield of Tampa, Florida.
 4. submitted on October 30, 2015. • Bernard Fisher was the editor who published this page.